 If you or a member of your family have been injured in any kind of way by a delivery truck, you might be entitled to compensation.
 One way of recovering damages after any sort of serious injury involving a truck accident is to file a personal injury claim.

-A successful personal injury claim can help to offset any medical costs incurred as a result of a Walmart truck accident, as well as compensate for earnings you may have had to forgo.
+A successful personal injury claim can help to offset any medical costs incurred as a result of a truck accident, as well as compensate for earnings you may have had to forgo.
 A personal injury attorney can explain more about the process and help negotiate your claim.

 Fault plays a huge role in any auto accident claim.
 If you caused an auto accident, you will not be entitled to any damages.
-But if a Walmart driver made an error, you might be eligible for a personal injury claim.
-For example, if you were rear-ended at a stop sign by a Walmart truck, you might be eligible for a personal injury claim due to the driver's negligence.
+But if a particular driver made an error, you might be eligible for a personal injury claim.
+For example, if you were rear-ended at a stop sign by a truck, you might be eligible for a personal injury claim due to the driver's negligence.
 Speak with your attorney to discuss fault determination and your auto accident claim.

-Each Walmart truck accident claim must be evaluated individually because of the unique circumstances involved as well as differences in state personal injury statutes.
+Each truck accident claim must be evaluated individually because of the unique circumstances involved as well as differences in state personal injury statutes.
 The usual components of a truck accident claim include: